 Stops along the way

 MILE 47: Lime Kiln Trail/Robe Canyon Historic Park (Granite Falls): This easy trail follows the Stillaguamish River along the long-gone Everett & Monte Cristo Railway, built in the 1890s.
-Look for artifacts of the limestone mining era all along the trail, from moss-cloaked saw blades to a 20-foot-tall old lime kiln.
-Turn around at the kiln, about five miles round-trip.
+Look for artifacts of the limestone mining era all along the trail, from moss-cloaked saw blades to a 20-foot-tall lime kiln.
+Turn around at the kiln, and you'll have traversed five miles round-trip.

 MILE 100: Old Sauk Trail (Darrington): An easy trail that meanders alongside the beautiful Sauk River through a mossy wonderland.
 The first portion of the trail is gravel and can be hiked with a stroller.

 Mile 117: Boulder River Trail (Oso): If towering, moss-draped trees and pounding waterfalls are your thing, you’ll love this trail because it has plenty of both.
 The second waterfall, just over a mile in, is a good turnaround point.

 Where to stay

 Darrington Motor Inn (Darrington): It’s one of the few hotels in the area and nothing fancy, but rooms are clean and some have kitchenettes (360-436-1776).